ayelfce/NERDz/README.md

 # NERDz
-aNERDz is currently a demo project for a social app which aims to help engineering students to connect.
+NERDz is currently a demo project for a social app which aims to help engineering students to connect.